randee25/iowa-jury-pool-analysis/README.md

 ---
 ## Recommendations

-Future work could incorporate multiple years of jury pool data to determine whether observed representation patterns persist over time.
-Longitudinal analyses could help distinguish persistent patterns of underrepresentation from ordinary year-to-year variation.

-Additional demographic characteristics, including age, sex, educational attainment, socioeconomic status, and geographic accessibility, could also be examined to develop a more comprehensive understanding of jury representativeness.

-Future work could further investigate changes that occur throughout the jury-selection process, including the potential effects of excusals, nonresponses, disqualifications, peremptory challenges, and strikes for cause.

-The analytical framework developed for this project could eventually be incorporated into an interactive monitoring tool that updates as new Census and jury data become available, allowing courts and researchers to evaluate jury representativeness over time.
+Future work could incorporate multiple years of jury data, examine additional demographic characteristics, and further investigate how representation changes throughout the jury-selection process.
+The analytical framework could also be developed into an interactive monitoring tool that updates as new Census and jury data become available.

 ---

  ## Limitations

-- Observed differences do not necessarily indicate bias or flaws within the jury selection process.
-Jury pools are influenced by numerous factors, including voter registration records, driver's license records, eligibility requirements, excusals, disqualifications, nonresponses, reporting practices, and ordinary sampling variability.

-- This analysis is limited to Iowa counties and may not be generalizable to other states or jurisdictions.
+- Differences in demographic definitions, reporting, and classification between Census and jury data may affect comparisons.

 - Several decisions were required to standardize racial and ethnic categories across datasets.
 For example, "White alone" and "Hispanic only" categories were used to reduce overlap among demographic groups.
 In addition, the jury data relied on self-reported information, and some records were classified as "Unknown" or "Not provided" and were excluded from portions of the analysis.

-- Additional caution is warranted when interpreting the multiracial category.
-Both the Census and jury datasets define multiracial individuals as those identifying with two or more races.
-However, differences in the way racial identities were reported, categorized, or recorded across the two datasets may have influenced the observed representation gaps.

-- Several counties contained relatively small sample sizes, which may have increased the variability of some estimates.

-- Weighted analyses place greater emphasis on counties with larger jury pools, whereas unweighted analyses assign equal importance to all counties.

-- The exact binomial and Monte Carlo methods assume that jury selection occurs randomly according to county population proportions.
+- Small sample sizes for some counties and demographic groups may increase variability.

-- Census estimates are themselves subject to sampling error and should therefore be interpreted as estimates rather than exact population values.
+- Census values are estimates and are themselves subject to sampling error.

+- Jury representation may be influenced by factors not captured in the available data, including eligibility requirements, excusals, disqualifications, nonresponses, and other stages of jury selection.

+- Results are specific to on year in Iowa and should not be assumed to generalize to other jurisdictions.

 ---